abhilashjp/lookupapp/docs/einvoicing/spain-einvoicing.md

 These upcoming changes emphasize the increasing importance of e-invoicing in Spain and the need for businesses to prepare for the mandatory requirements in the coming years.

 ## About FACe

-FACe serves as the primary gateway for submitting electronic invoices to General Administration bodies.
-This efficient system allows users to seamlessly send invoices to registered public administration entities capable of receiving such documents.
+FACe (Punto General de Entrada de Facturas Electrónicas) is the Spanish centralized system for submitting and processing electronic invoices to public administrations.
+This system allows suppliers to send electronic invoices to government agencies that are registered with FACe.

+## What is FACe?

+- FACe is the general entry point for electronic invoices for the General State Administration of Spain.
+It allows the submission of electronic invoices in standardized formats to government agencies that accept electronic invoices and are registered in the system.

 The FACE platform facilitates the seamless referral of electronic invoices to administration bodies.
 By leveraging this system, invoices are promptly dispatched to the intended recipients.
 This streamlined process benefits providers by standardizing the electronic invoice format and consolidating all General Government Administration agencies, along with numerous other public administrations (including 18 out of 19 autonomous regions, over 8,000 local entities, and 40 universities), into a single, centralized location.